elecsomk10/elecsomk10.github.io/README.md

-# ELECSOMK10 Blog
+# Elecsomk Blog

-Repository for Blogging
+It is nothing for one to know something except if another realizes you know it!